 - Measure both of your nipples in case they are different sizes.
 Some moms need two different flange sizes.

-- Your flange size could change over time, especially during the third trimester and after giving birth.
+- Your flange size could change over time, especially after giving birth.
 Regularly measure your nipples to see if you need to change sizes or not.

 All content published on the Motif Medical site is created for informational purposes only.
 This information should not substitute as medical advice, diagnosis, or treatment.
 Always consult your doctor or qualified health professional with any questions regarding the health of you or your baby.